atsign-foundation/at_c/examples/esp32/install_with_static_libraries/README.md

   - `include/uuid4/`

   (All the dependencies such as cjson, mbedtls, and uuid4 are already included in the static libraries)

-This article of documentation shows you how to use these static libraries in your Espressif project.

 1. Ensure your project structure looks like this: